ourcodingclub/ourcodingclub.github.io/_tutorials/spatial.md

 ## 1. Explore raster data

-Once you have unzipped the files you downloaded from the <a href="https://github.com/ourcodingclub/CC-spatial" target="_blank">repository</a> on your computer, open `RStudio`, create a new script by clicking on `File/ New File/ R Script`.
+Once you have unzipped the files you downloaded from the [repository](https://github.com/ourcodingclub/CC-spatial) on your computer, open `RStudio`, create a new script by clicking on `File/ New File/ R Script`.
 It is always a good idea the write a header to your script with your name, data and purpose such as `Intro to spatial analysis tutorial` as shown below.
 Then, set the working directory to the location of the unzipped files on your computer and load the following packages, installing them if necessary:

 ```r
 # Intro to spatial analysis tutorial